drewkeller/BitMeterOS-Client/readme.md

 ## Installation

-This client can be compiled into an executable or be run using an installed version of python.
+This application can be compiled into an executable or be run using an installed version of python.

 ### Creating an Executable